Keitai–Kinmei Civil War

 The Keitai–Kinmei Civil War (継体・欽明朝の内乱, Keitai–Kinmeichō no Nairan) is a hypothetical civil war in Japanese history.
-It is based on the assumption that the death of Emperor Keitai in the first half of the 6th century resulted in a struggle over the succession to the throne, but remains speculative as there are unnatural points in the documents recording the history of the time.
-The assumed year of the outbreak is sometimes specifically set as 531 CE, the year of Emperor Keitai's death according to the Chronicles of Japan.
-It is therefore also known as the Shingai no Hen (辛亥の変), from the sexagenary cycle year (Metal Pig).
+It is based on the assumption that the death of Emperor Keitai in the first half of the 6th century precipitated a struggle over the succession to the throne, but remains speculative because the documents recording the period contain inconsistencies.
+The assumed year is sometimes set as 531, the year of Emperor Keitai's death according to the Nihon Shoki.
+531 in the sexagenary cycle of dating is Heavenly Stem (辛, Metal), Earthly Branch (亥, Pig), so it is also known as the "Perverse event of Metal Pig" (辛亥の変, Shingai no Hen).

 Outline

-According to the Nihon Shoki, the year of Emperor Keitai's death was the year of the Metal Pig (531), based on the theory of the Kudara Honki (百済本記).
-Another theory places the death in the year of the Tiger (534).
-This is considered to be the year of the accession of the next emperor, Ankan, which is usually interpreted as a two-year vacancy after the death of Emperor Keitai.
+According to the Nihon Shoki, the year Keitai died was the Metal Pig year, based on the fragments of the history of Baekche about Waekoku (Japan) called the Kudara Honki (百済本記) in Japanese.
+Another theory places his death in the year of the Tiger (534).
+This is considered the year of the accession of the next emperor, Ankan, which is usually interpreted as a two-year vacancy following the death of Emperor Keitai.